-Constructed in 1903, and enlarged in 1911 on a design by Winnipeg architect James McDiarmid, this building originally housed the congregation of St. Stephen’s Presbyterian Church.
+Designed by Winnipeg architect James H. Cadham and constructed in 1903, then enlarged in 1911 on a design by architect James McDiarmid, this building originally housed the congregation of St. Stephen’s Presbyterian Church.
 Following the 1925 unification of the Methodist, Presbyterian, and Congregationalist faiths in Canada, it became the St. Stephen’s United Church.
 In 1927, the congregation merged with that of Broadway Methodist to form the St. Stephen’s-Broadway United Church, based in the former Broadway Methodist building.
 The building was purchased by Sidney T. Smith for use by the non-denominational Elim Chapel, which had formerly operated a mission on Ellice Avenue.

 “Plans for induction of Rev. Dr. Woodside tonight,” Manitoba Free Press, 20 June 1924, page 11.